 Other projects involve branding, photography, and software development.

 A Year in an Instant

-For my first 365 days living in Japan I took an instant photo every day and published it online.
-This was a successful Kickstarter project where the 80 backers get to claim their favorite photo from the blog for themselves.
-Read the diary here.
+When I moved to Japan I documented the first 365 days living there with instant photo each day.
+This is a Kickstarter project where the backers get to claim their favorite photo.
+Read it here.

 15 Days in Japan

-I worked on a rebrand concept for ustwo entirely inspired by the candid and daring company culture.
+The rebrand for ustwo entirely inspired by the candid and daring company culture.
 This included a new logo, website design, typeface and tone of voice.
-After some refinement, this became the studio’s new identity.
 See it here.